 The Plan Sponsor and its agents must continually process Retiree Response and Weekly Notification Files produced by CMS' RDS Center throughout the plan year to keep internal retiree records updated to report accurate cost data to CMS' RDS Center.

-Retiree EDI Methods and Sources are selected by the Plan Sponsor to indicate the methods by which Electronic Data files are sent and received.
+Retiree Submission Methods are selected by the Plan Sponsor to indicate the methods by which electronic data files are sent and received.
 The selections may be changed at any time throughout the plan year after the appropriate connection has been established and tested.

 Four methods of submission are available for exchanging retiree information with CMS' RDS Center: